 Port Elizabeth’s Cameron Pritchard is also a top contender and an obvious choice to replace Fadipe, but due to lacerations received in his fight with Dino Bagattin last week, he too is not able to compete in December.

 It left the organization with two choices; to postpone du Plessis’ fight, or to find him the next best opponent in the welterweight division, one that would challenge him for EFC gold.
-The organisation went for the later.
+The organisation went for the latter.

 Fight Fit Militia athlete Mark Hulme is 4-2 in EFC and is riding a two-fight win streak over Francois Kabulu and Kaleka Kabanda.
 His losses come from a close decision to du Plessis’ teammate Lyle Karam and disqualification early in his career.
 He was offered the title shot and he accepted the bout immediately.